particl/ccs-front/how-to-zcs/index.md

 Often times, through community critique and feedback, it is necessary to edit a proposal after the Merge Request has already been submitted.
 This can be done in the following way.

-### Navigate to your ZCS Proposals repository
+### Navigate to your PCS Proposals repository

-Find your copy of `CSS Proposals` in your repositories and click on it.
+Find your copy of `CSS Proposals` in your Github repositories and click on it.

 ### Branches and files